National Centre for Flood Research

 Working with partners, our aim is to reduce the economic, social and ecological impact of flooding, through the application of best available knowledge from the social, environmental and engineering sciences.

-Floods have killed millions of people around the world over the last century, devastating lives, land and communities.
-The National Centre for Flood Research was established in 2018 at Southern Cross University and brings together experts in world-class research institutions, with well-established research capability in water management, health sciences, planning, hydrology, hydrogeology and hydraulics, hydrometeorology, land cover and floodplain science and policy, climate change and civil engineering.
+Throughout history, floods have killed millions of people around the world, devastating lives, land and communities.
+Located in a region of Australia where flooding is a regular occurrence, Southern Cross University is providing leadership for this initiative to better understand floods.
+The National Centre for Flood Research was established in 2018 at Southern Cross University bringing together experts in world-class research institutions with well-established research capability for a full interdisciplinary research approach.

 Photo credits: Rous County Council, Mitch Kirby, Caroline Sullivan

 Contact us: T: +61 2 6620 3650 | E: firstname.lastname@example.org